suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Fix guild with existed guild name can be created
 - Fix invalid attribute amounts equals to 0 and not able to level up, after reset an attributes with item
 - Fix invalid left-hand weapon aim position in shooter controller
-- Fix quest missing data bugs
+- Fix quest missing data bugs when deserialize

 ## 1.49b
 - Add utility script named `ImageBasedOnPlayingCharacterClass`, to set image based on playing character, developer may attach it to mobile attack button to change image based on playing character